Hamidrezakaze/Hamidrezakaze/README.md

 - 👋 Hi, I’m @Hamidrezakaze
-- 👀 I’m interested in Python Data Analysis
+- 👀 I’m interested in Python Data Analysis.
-- 🌱 I’m currently learning Python pandas and numpy libraries
+- 🌱 I’m currently learning Python pandas and numpy libraries.
-- 💞️ I’m looking to collaborate on python applications in finance
+- 💞️ I’m looking to collaborate on python applications in finance.
 - 📫 How to reach me is just send an email to kazeroonihamidreza@gmail.com

 <!---